 What is the Book of Life and the Book of the Living?

 The Book of Life occurs seven times in the Bible.
 All them occur in the New Testament.
-The term Book of the Living appears in the Bible and it occurs only one time in the Old Testament.
+The term Book of the Living appears only one time in the Old Testament.
 This Q&A explains the meaning and purpose of both books.

 Meaning of the Book of Life